mindearth/mobilkit/paper.md

 3) conduct post-disaster displacement and recovery analysis, 4) estimate the recovery of businesses and social services by using point-of-interest (POI) data, and 5) measure and characterize the spatial structure of cities.

-A project carried out in collaboration with the World Bank Global Facility for Disaster Reduction and Recovery aimed at assessing the impact of the 7.1 magnitude earthquake with the epicenter located around 55km south of Puebla (about 100km south-east of Mexico City) that occurred on 19 September 2017 s the functionality of `Mobilkit` using smartphone location data collected before and after the earthquake.
+A project carried out in collaboration with the World Bank Global Facility for Disaster Reduction and Recovery aimed at assessing the impact of the 7.1 magnitude earthquake with the epicenter located around 55km south of Puebla (about 100km south-east of Mexico City) that occurred on 19 September 2017, leveraging on the functionalities of `Mobilkit` in analyzing smartphone location data collected before and after the earthquake.
 Methods regarding the spatial structure of cities are demonstrated using smartphone location data provided by Quadrant that cover ten different cities around the globe in March 2022.
 These use cases showcase the immense potential of using mobile phone location data and `Mobilkit` for planning and recovering from climate-related, man-made, and natural disasters.

 # Acknowledgements